-The supplement amounts for a Tier Three county are higher than the Tier Two supplements provided by AWARD$.
+The supplement amounts for a Tier Three county are higher than the Tier Two supplements provided by AWARD$ Plus.
 If you are an active WAGE$ participant in a Tier Three county, you would receive a higher supplement by staying on WAGE$.
 However, the eligibility requirements may be different.
 If you are unfamiliar with your county’s eligibility, please call a WAGE$ counselor at 919-967-3272.
 If you are currently on a waiting list in one of these counties, and there is no waiting list for AWARD$ Plus, you may consider moving to AWARD$ Plus with the understanding your supplement would be less.

 I am over income for WAGE$.
-Should I apply for AWARD$?
+Should I apply for AWARD$® Plus?

 It is possible that you may be eligible for AWARD$® Plus if you make $20 per hour or less.
 You must also have a level of education on the AWARD$® Plus scale, be employed in a licensed facility and work at least 30 hours per week with children birth through two.

 Have child care questions?
 We can help!

 Call a WAGE$ counselor at 919-967-3272.
 We are available by phone Monday thru Friday from 8 a.m. to 5 p.m.
 When calling please reference WAGE$.
 If you are a current participant please also mention the county in which you work.
 You can also send us a message online.